joelouthan/Theologicus/src/genesis/genesis13.md

 For the spiritual?
 The absolute reality?
 That comes from God to those whom He has mercy upon.

->John 3:16 (CSB)  For God loved the world in this way: He gave his one and only Son, so that everyone who believes in him will not perish but have eternal life.
+>John 3:16  For God loved the world in this way: He gave his one and only Son, so that everyone who believes in him will not perish but have eternal life.

 Who gets eternal life?
 Those who believe.
 How can we believe?
 God must give his heart and his spirit in order for us to live and believe.